-Biblical skeptics, which include many liberal theologians, are adamant in their rejection of the resurrection of Christ.
-While generally accepting of the gospel accounts of his life, they deny that Christ was raised from the dead.
-They attempt to explain away the resurrection with a variety of theories.
-There are at least seven such theories.
-Some of them seem to hold some logical ideas, but most lack any rationale.
+Biblical skeptics, including some liberal theologians, adamantly reject the resurrection of Jesus.
+While skeptics, in a very broad way, accept the gospel accounts of Jesus' life, they deny that He was raised from the dead.
+They endeavor to explain away His resurrection with a variety of theories.
+There are at least seven such theories, all of which lack any rationale.
 They are merely fanciful, contrived ideas.
 What are these theories?

 The Unconscious Theory

-This theory claims that though Jesus was crucified he never actually died, but rather he was only unconscious.
-This is sometimes called the "swoon theory" -- a fainting or passing out; not dead, but only unconscious.
+This theory claims that though Jesus was crucified, He never actually died, He was merely unconscious.
+This is sometimes called the swoon theory - fainting or passing out, not dead, but just unconscious.

-Those holding to this view accept only certain parts of the gospel accounts and they discard the rest.
-They accept the record of the gospel accounts in that Jesus was crucified, but they reject his death, recorded in that same account.
+Those holding to this view accept only those parts of the gospel accounts they wish and discard the rest.
+For example, they accept the record of the gospel accounts that Jesus was crucified, but reject the same record, stating that He died.

-Here is a question.
-After suffering such a bloody crucifixion, how could Jesus have survived, unattended, in a tomb for several days?
+Here we raise an obvious question.
+After suffering such a bloody and torturous crucifixion, how could Jesus have survived, unattended, in a tomb for several days?

 The Spiritualistic Theory

-It is claimed that only the spirit of Jesus was raised, but not his body.
-Here is the picture: His body was still there, still dead, but only his spirit was gone.
+It is claimed that only the spirit of Jesus was raised, not His body.
+Here is the picture: His body was still there, still dead, only His spirit was gone.

-What do the scriptures say?
+What do the scriptures actually say?
 The tomb was empty.
-The angel said: "He is not here, he is risen, come see the place where the Lord lay."
-(Matt.
-28:6) There was nothing there; Jesus' body was gone.
+The angel said, "He is not here; for He is risen, as He said.
+Come see the place where the Lord lay" (Matthew 28:6).
+There was nothing there.
+Jesus' body was gone.
 Matthew could not have made it clearer.
-And, later, the apostles preached a bodily resurrection.
-(Acts 2:27,31; I Cor.
-15:1-4, 35-40,44)
+And later the apostles preached His bodily resurrection (Acts 2:27,31; I Corinthians 15:1-4, 35-40,44).

-Another important factor: The only thing that can be raised is that which dies.
-However, the spirit does not die.
-(Matt.
-10:28) (cf. Gen. 35:18)
+And here is another important factor.
+The only thing that can be raised is that which dies.
+However, the spirit does not die (Matthew 10:28). (cf. Gen. 35:18)

 The Vision Theory

-It is ironic that a miracle is created to remove a miracle, but this is exactly what this theory does.
-In attempting to circumvent a miracle, another equally obvious miracle is invented.
+It is ironic that skeptics will create a miracle to remove a miracle, but, this is exactly what they do.
+In attempting to circumvent a miracle, another equally obvious miracle is developed.

 The Mistaken Women Theory

-A few important questions: Did the men also go to the wrong tomb?
-Were the angels present at the tomb also mistaken?
-Why didn't the enemies of Christ expose this mistake and direct the authorities to the right tomb?
-Common sense says this is exactly what would have happened, which would have put an end to the resurrection claim.
+Here are a few important questions.
+Did the men also go to the wrong tomb?
+And were the angels present at the tomb also mistaken?
+Why didn't the enemies of Jesus expose this mistake and direct the authorities to the correct tomb?
+Common sense says this is exactly what would have happened, which would have put an end to the resurrection story.

-The last three theories are similar, in that they claim Jesus' body was simply removed.
-The idea is that his body was taken away and hidden.
+The last three theories are all alike, in that they claim Jesus' body was simply removed.
+The assumption is that His body was taken away and hidden.

 The Joseph Theory

 The claim is made that Joseph moved Jesus' body to a different location.
-This claim may sound plausible, but it faces several serious problems: How did Joseph convince the guards to release the body to him?
-Remember, the Roman guards were under threat of severe punishment if the tomb was disturbed (Matt.
-27:62-66).
+Now this may sound plausible, however, it faces several serious problems.
+How did Joseph convince the guards to let him take Jesus body?
+Remember, the Roman guards were under threat of severe punishment if the tomb was disturbed (Matthew 27:62-66).
 Also, if skeptics accept the Biblical record that Joseph was a real person, why not accept what it says about his character?
-He was an "honorable" man (Mk.15:43).
+He was an "honorable" man (Mark15:43).
 Would such a man intentionally deceive others?

-This theory lacks any logic and simply fails to make sense.
-Like others, it accepts from the gospel records what it wants and ignores the rest.
+This theory lacks any logic, suffering from a failure to make sense.
+Like others, it accepts from the gospel records what it wants, discarding the rest.

 The Disciples Theory

 This theory says the Lord's disciples removed the body of Jesus.
 However, this view is easily exposed.
-First, if the disciples removed the body, why did the soldiers have to be bribed to say the body was stolen while they were asleep?
-(Matt.
-28:11-15) Second, if the soldiers were asleep, how could they have known the disciples removed the body?
-Third, if the disciples removed Jesus' body, this means they lied about his resurrection.
+First, if the disciples removed the body, why did the soldiers have to be bribed to say the body was stolen while they were asleep (Matthew 28:11-15)?
+Second, if the soldiers were asleep, how could they have known the disciples removed the body?
+Third, if the disciples removed Jesus' body, this means that they lied about His resurrection.
 Yet, these men endangered their lives teaching the resurrection.
-Will men give their lives defending what they knew to be a lie?
+Question: Would men give their lives preaching something they know to be a lie?

 The Enemy Theory

-This theory claims that the enemies of Christ removed his body.
+This theory claims that the enemies of Jesus removed His body.
 For the following reasons this theory is flawed.
-A sensible question would be, why would they do this?
+A sensible question would be, why would they have done this?
 What purpose would it have served?
 By stealing the body they would have only enhanced the disciples' claim that Jesus was raised from the dead.
-Also, if Jesus' enemies did steal his body, all they had to do to refute his resurrection was simply to produce his body as evidence.
+Also, if Jesus' enemies did steal His body, to refute His resurrection all they needed to do was simply to produce the body as evidence.

-Additionally, not only must the skeptic deal with the gospel accounts, he must also face the New Testament epistles, especially those of the apostle Paul.
-Paul explicitly states that many people witnessed the resurrected Christ (I Cor.
-15:5-8).
+Not only must skeptics deal with the gospel accounts, they must also face the New Testament epistles which testify to Jesus' resurrection, especially those of the apostle Paul, for he explicitly states that many people witnessed the resurrected Jesus (I Corinthians 15:5-8).